andesyv/megatron3000/README.md

 ### 3D View
  - <kbd>S</kbd> Enable / disable slicing plane
  - <kbd>L</kbd>/<kbd>Right Mouse Button</kbd> Enable / disable linked camera for slicing plane

+# Data
+In the original course, we were given some data that followed a specific structure and one of the tasks was to figure out how to read said data.
+Each datafile is a single "dat" file containing the volume dimensions as a header, and then the rest of the file contains the raw data in single bytes using 12 bits with padding.
+Alongside each file there is an INI file describing the spacing of the volume grid.
+Two of the original data files used for tests and the example images can be found in the [dat](dat) folder.

+Additionally, the application can now read the Nifti-1 file format supported via [nifti_clib](https://nifti-imaging.github.io).

 # Dependencies
 The project mostly uses Qt 5.15.6 which is supplied via [vcpkg](https://github.com/microsoft/vcpkg).
 The project also uses [pulzed/mINI](https://github.com/pulzed/mINI)